 Supported Operating Systems

 Programme Co-ordinators administer the daily management of all courses in the college.
-The school administration offices are located in Room 3.03 on the 3rd floor.
+The Academic Operations office is located in Room 3.03 on the 3rd floor.
 Please follow signs provided.

-The programme coordinators can help you with course information, queries around timetables and any issues or concerns you may have while completing your studies with NCI.
 You will be assigned a specific programme coordinator depending on your course of study.
+Your programme coordinator can help you with course information, queries around timetables and any issues or concerns you may have while completing your studies with NCI.

 The Library– we have a range of services and all the information is just a click away from the front page of the college website.

 The Library Essentials – starting out as a new student, the best place to find the information you need to know is our Library Essentials guide.